Foundation of Melbourne: Exploration

 A series of colonisers, mostly operating from Sydney, explored the south-east coast of the Australian continent.
 In 1797 George Bass discovered Bass Strait, the passage between the Australian mainland and Van Diemen's Land (Tasmania); Bass sailed as far west as Western Port.
 Other navigators included James Grant in 1800.
-In 1802 John Murray in the Lady Nelson became the first recorded European to sail into Port Phillip, but he did not reach the northern end of the bay.
+In 1802 John Murray in the Lady Nelson became the first recorded person to sail into Port Phillip, but he did not reach the northern end of the bay.
 He was followed shortly after by Matthew Flinders.
 In January 1803, Charles Robbins and Charles Grimes in the schooner Cumberland explored the whole of the bay, and found the mouth of the Yarra River, on which they rowed as far as Dights Falls at Collingwood.

 In October 1803 a convict settlement was established at Sullivan Bay at the mouth of Port Phillip, but this was abandoned and relocated to Van Diemens Land in January 1804.

 The Hume and Hovell expedition passed just to the north of present-day Melbourne in December 1824, before reaching Port Phillip at Corio Bay.
 Other than the escape of convict William Buckley, this marks the only recorded visit by Europeans between 1804 and 1835.

 Settlement

-In 1834 Edward Henty and his brothers [manikandan] established the first permanent settlement in Victoria at Portland Bay.
+In 1834 Edward Henty and his brothers established the first permanent settlement in Victoria at Portland Bay.

 When news of the Hentys' actions reached Launceston, John Batman and a group of investors founded the Port Phillip Association, a grouping of Tasmanian bankers, graziers and East India Company retirees, with the intention of settling at Port Philip.
 In April 1835, Batman hired a sloop called the Rebecca and sailed across the Strait and up Port Philip to the mouth of the Yarra.
-He explored a large area in what is now the northern suburbs of Melbourne, as far north as Keilor, ascending Mt Kororoit.
+He explored a large area in what is now the northern suburbs of Melbourne, as far north as Keilor, ascending Mount Kororoit.
 As the land he travelled through was mostly treeless, and covered in dense swards of Kangaroo grass (Themeda triandra), it was, he wrote, "Land of the best description, equal to any in the world... the most beautiful sheep pasturage I ever saw in my life."